We are building the community to win `.agent` so the agentic web stays open to everyone.

 Agents need names.
-We are rallying a global community to keep the foundational naming layer human-centered, portable, and free from control by a single BigAI.
+We are rallying a global community to keep the foundational naming layer human-centered, community-governed, and free from control by a single BigAI.
 This is how we keep the agentic web open, trustworthy, and built for people.

 Why